jasalt/daw-livestream-helper/README.md

 - OAuth2 https://developers.restream.io/docs#overview
 - Update Description https://developers.restream.io/docs#channel-meta

+## Python version notes
+Written on Python 3.8 which is last one that supports Windows 7.
+Python 3.9 does not yet support Toga dependency [pythonnet](https://github.com/pythonnet/pythonnet).

 # Copyright Notice
 The draft app icons are strictly for personal use as they might contain design elements that could be considered as intellectual property of some 3rd parties.